HassanKhan610/imageguessgame/README.md

 ## Project Setup:
 - Clone the repository
-- Add your google authentication credentials in admin site (social app model)
-- move example.com to other table in (social app model)
 - Go to http://127.0.0.1:8000 to login/signup to play the game

 ## apply migration: